Als1510/DevConnector/readme.md

 # DevConnector

-It is MEAN stack application including ionic framework.
+It is MEAN stack application build using ionic framework.

 To connect nearby developers, have a discussion with them and post some useful contents.